 In the meantime, feel free to browse these online resources to learn more:

 - National Library of Medicine, “Virus-induced erythema multiforme and Stevens-Johnson syndrome“

 - National Organization for Rare Disorders, “Erythema Mutiforme“

 - DermNet NZ, “Erythema Multiforme“

 Erythema multiforme can spread quickly, escalating in severity.
 Don’t hesitate to contact your health care provider or visit the emergency room for diagnosis and pain management.
-When I was in the hospital in 2008, I was told severe cases need to be treated in the burn unit to keep skin infections to a minimum.
+When I was in the hospital in 2008, I was told severe cases needed to be treated in the burn unit to keep skin infections to a minimum.
 Please seek medical treatment ASAP for the best care and outcome of an erythema multiforme flare.

 Until next time,

 PS: Visit me on Facebook at Cupcakes and Yoga Pants!
 Search the hashtag #ErythemaMultiforme to read updates on this health condition.

 Note: This blog post was last updated on July 19, 2022.